 Customer-Managed Virtual Machine (VM) Maintenance

-Today when an underlying infrastructure component needs to undergo maintenance, we notify you in advance of the planned maintenance downtime.
+When an underlying infrastructure component needs to undergo maintenance, we notify you in advance of the planned maintenance downtime.
 To avoid this planned downtime, you have the options to reboot, or stop and restart your instances prior to the scheduled maintenance.
 This makes it easy for you to control your instance downtime during the notification period.
 The reboot, or stop and restart of a VM instance during the notification period is different than a normal reboot.
-The reboot, or stop and start workflow will stop your instance on the existing VM host which needs maintenance and restarts it on a healthy VM host.
-If you choose not to reboot during the notification period, then Oracle Cloud Infrastructure will reboot your VM Instance before proceeding with the planned infrastructure maintenance.
-Customer-managed VM maintenance is currently supported only on standard instance shapes running Linux-based operating systems.
-This includes Oracle-provided platform images or custom images imported from outside of Oracle Cloud Infrastructure.
-For information on rebooting or restarting your instance prior to planned maintenance, see Stopping and Starting an Instance.
+The reboot, or stop and start workflow will stop your instance on the existing VM host that needs maintenance and restart it on a healthy VM host.
+If you choose not to reboot during the notification period, then Oracle Cloud Infrastructure will reboot your VM instance before proceeding with the planned infrastructure maintenance.
+For information on rebooting or restarting your instance prior to planned maintenance, see Rebooting Your Virtual Machine (VM) Instance During Planned Maintenance.